calarts/othertownsend/theothertownsend.com/content/posts/code-commits.md

 title = "code commits"

 +++
-My Code lives on GitHub, and Marley thought thwat the comments sounded like Buzzfeed articles.
+My Code lives on GitHub, and Marley thought that the comments sounded like Buzzfeed articles.
+What do you think?
 Here are a few of the commit comments:

 * dreaming
 * added link to Telegram